ccollicutt/tanzu-build-service-control-plane-demo/README.md

 Total: 0 (HIGH: 0, CRITICAL: 0)
 ```

+Awesome.

 ## Conclusion

 Now imagine easily and efficiently rebuilding all of your images with a simple command.

-Also remember that because of how buildpacks work, we don't have to be scared to update the image because it'll break the application.
+Also remember that because of how buildpacks work, we don't have to be scared to update the image because it'll break the application, buidlpacks have separated the operating sytem, dependencies, and application code instead of smashing them together into something unrecognizable (which is basically what Dockerfiles do).

 One the images are automagically rebuilt, we can use Kubernetes to recreate all of the pods, and therefore have updated and secure EVERY application in our portfolio.